Events & Training

 AFBEA offers Fire & Life Safety Educator I, II and Manager courses throughout the State of Arizona, several times a year.
 These courses comply with the NFPA 1035 Standard and currently also meet the criteria of the Arizona Center for Fire Service Excellence (AzCFSE) for Certificates of Completion.
 The AzCFSE is responsible for the day-to-day administration of Arizona Fire Service training and Fire Service certification processes.

-The Community Risk Reduction Through Characterization and Education Conference is usually held the last week of January each year and has been held annually in Bullhead City, Ariz. since 1987.
-Workshops are held to teach educators how to develop and design puppet and clown programs to enhance their local educational efforts.
+The Risk Reduction Through Characterization and Education Conference is usually held the last week of January each year and has been held annually in Bullhead City, Ariz. since 1987.
+Workshops are held to teach educators how use music, magic, puppets, characters and clown programs to enhance their local educational efforts.
 It has become so popular, it is now a ‘train-the-trainer” program, allowing the attendees to take their knowledge back to their communities and teach others who may be unable to attend.
-While the conference was established to assist with characterization development, we also feature a track for educators who need help with messaging, ideas for program enhancement and other professional development.
-So there is something for everyone!

 The CRR Symposiums have replaced the Desert Southwest Fire and Life Safety Educators Conference and the Juvenile Firesetter and Injury Prevention/Juvenile Firesetter Conference.
 These one-day training opportunities offer the latest trends and programs for the Public Educator.
 The symposiums are designed to assist many levels of the Fire and Life Safety Educators — beginning, intermediate, or advanced — by giving usable tools to start a program or fine tune one already in place.